irisnet/iob-registry/README.md

-# coin-registry
+# iob-registry
-Registry of endorsed coins for the IRISnet ecosystem
+Registry for the Internet of Blockchains